 - Eat.
 The island’s only restaurant, Xuma, is open every day except Monday.
 Reservations required.

 - Enjoy an open-air workout at the Crow’s Nest.

 Highbourne Cay Marina is the only marina on the cay.
-The marina, located within a beautiful, naturally-sheltered harbour.
-It features 750 feet of face dock for yachts up to 180 feet (8′ draft) and 16 back-in slips for boats up to 75 feet.
-Reservations are recommended for this very popular marina.
+The marina is located within a beautiful, naturally-sheltered harbor.
+It features 750 feet of face dock for yachts up to 180 feet (8′ drafts) and 16 back-in slips for boats up to 75 feet.
+Reservations are recommended for this trendy marina.